jabbermouth/Auth.ApiKey/README.md

 })
 ```

-Alternative, after the declaration, add a `RequireAuthorization()` call after declaring the endpoint:
+Alternativly, after the declaration, add a `RequireAuthorization()` call after declaring the endpoint:
 ```
 app.MapGet("/hellosecureworld", () =>
 {